Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Modelling the conditional intensity process

-Having performed inference with \texttt{R-INLA} for the conditional intensity process using each of the five chosen conditioning sites, we evaluate model performance by simulating out-of-sample data and computing empirical estimators for \(\mu(d; y_0)\), \(\zeta(d; y_0)\), \(\alpha(d)\), \(\beta(d)\), \(\sigma(d)\) and \(\chi(d; y_0)\), just as in Figure~3 in the main paper.
-Figure~\ref{fig:intensity_results_appendix} displays these estimators for simulated data based on each of the five conditioning sites.
-It also displays the estimators from subplot A in Figure~3 of the main paper, which were computed ``globally'', by using every single location \(\mathcal S\) as a possible conditioning site.
-The estimators for \(\beta(d)\) vary slightly between the different model fits, and this difference leads to considerable changes in the standard deviation \(\zeta(d; y_0)\) of the model fits.
-These differences might be caused by the fact that, as discussed in the main paper, our chosen model for \(\beta(d)\) is somewhat simple, in that it does not account for the fact that the empirical estimators change as a function of \(y_0\) for small values of \(d\).
-Thus, for some model fits, \(\beta(d)\) is given a value that captures the sharp spike of \(\hat \zeta(d; y_0)\) that occurs at small \(d\) with large values of \(y_0\), while for other fits, \(\beta(d)\) is given a value that better captures the more smooth values of \(\hat \zeta(d; y_0)\) when \(y_0\) is small.
+Having performed inference with \texttt{R-INLA} for the conditional intensity process using each of the five chosen conditioning sites, we evaluate model performance by simulating out-of-sample data and computing empirical estimates of \(\mu(d; y_0)\), \(\zeta(d; y_0)\), \(\alpha(d)\), \(\beta(d)\), \(\sigma(d)\) and \(\chi(d; y_0)\), just as in Figure~\ref{fig:empirical_conditional} in the main paper.
+Figure~\ref{fig:intensity_results_appendix} displays these estimates for simulated data based on each of the five conditioning sites.
+It also displays the estimates from Subplot A in Figure~\ref{fig:empirical_conditional} of the main paper, which were computed ``globally'', by using every single location in \(\mathcal S\) as a possible conditioning site.
+The estimates of \(\beta(d)\) vary slightly between the different model fits, and this difference leads to considerable changes in the standard deviation \(\zeta(d; y_0)\) of the model fits.
+These differences might be caused by the fact that, as discussed in the main paper, our chosen model for \(\beta(d)\) is somewhat simple, in that it does not account for the fact that the empirical estimates change as a function of \(y_0\) for small values of \(d\).
+Thus, for some model fits, \(\beta(d)\) is given a value that captures the sharp spike of \(\hat \zeta(d; y_0)\) that occurs at small \(d\) with large values of \(y_0\), while for other fits, \(\beta(d)\) is given a value that better captures the smoother values of \(\hat \zeta(d; y_0)\) when \(y_0\) is small.
 We believe that a more complex model for \(\beta(d)\), possibly that changes as a function of \(y_0\), would be able to capture both of these characteristics better.
 As shown in Section~\ref{sec:final_simulations}, the model fits with both of the different forms of \(\beta(d)\) perform well and produce simulated data that closely capture important properties of the observed data such as its aggregated precipitation sums and extremal dependence structure.